University-of-Adelaide-Bx-Masters/Bioinformatics_Overview/Practicals/fundamentals_of_bioinformatics/prac_5_readqc_part2.md

 ```

 Your script should now have all of the necessary code to run the entire quality control workflow for the sample ERR3241917.
 However, one of the main reasons we write scripts is automation.
 We want to run the same code on multiple samples and this script currently only runs one sample.
-We'll get to that but let's test our code before it gets more complicated.
+We'll get to that but let's do some final checks and test our code before it gets more complicated.

-However, before we test it, let's do a few checks.

 Things to check:
 1. Make sure that all directories referenced by your fastqc and fastp commands are created before these commands run